project4lifez/koi-ordering-system-japan/README.md

 We utilize **Bootstrap** for a rich set of UI components, allowing us to create a visually appealing Koi Ordering System.
 This framework ensures a modern design with responsive layouts.

-For state management, we implement **JavaScript** to maintain a smooth and responsive user experience, enabling dynamic content updates and seamless interactions throughout the application.
+For state management, we implement **JavaScript** to maintain a smooth and responsive user experience, enabling dynamic content updates and seamless interactions throughout the

 ## 🌍 Future Development